dannymagnus/CI_MS1_RRWeddings/README.md

 10. As a site owner; I want prospective customers to be able to get in touch with me easily with any queries.
 11. As a site owner; I want prospective customers to be able to contact me via email alternatively to book their wedding stationery or for follow up queries.
 12. As a site owner; I want customers to be able to find information about my products easily to help them find the best design package to suit their needs.
+13. The user should be able to navigate back through the site structure in case of page not found without using the browser back button.

 ## Scope